perado42/sa1rb/README.md

 ```
 $ python3 -m sa1rb recompose
+files/expected-array.json -> files/expected-array-recomposed.html
+files/van-gogh-paintings-artwork.json -> files/van-gogh-paintings-artwork-recomposed.html
 $ diff files/expected-array-recomposed.html files/van-gogh-paintings-artwork-recomposed.html
-2c2
-< <h1>files/expected-array.json</h1>
----
-> <h1>files/van-gogh-paintings-artwork.json</h1>
+$
 ```

-The above output in the diff would indicate that everything worked fine, i.e. the mention of the filename in the heading is the only difference between the html file recomposed from the reference `expected-array.json` file, and the html file recomposed from the `van-gogh-paintings-artwork.json` file generated in Step 1.
+If diff exits with no output (like above), that means everything worked, i.e. there is not difference between the html file recomposed from the reference `expected-array.json` file, and the html file recomposed from the `van-gogh-paintings-artwork.json` file generated in Step 1.

 Diffing the JSON files themselves presents the difficulty that